Instead of requiring you to copy-paste large sections of workflows to perform

 share) resources.

-The parent workflow of a workflow included using IncludeWorkflow
+The parent workflow of a workflow included using IncludeWorkflow has access to

 the child workflow’s resources, and vice versa.
 Sources and named resources